Tag: eastern league

 John M. Henry, Player-Manager, Hartford, 1894.

 In 1895, Hartford reentered the Connecticut State League and operated under the auspices of the Hartford Base Ball and Amusement Association.
-John Henry returned as player-manager one last time.
-Ed Beecher, a revolving outfielder from Guilford, Connecticut, suited up for his fourth and final season.
-Both men later became police officers in Hartford.
+John M. Henry returned as player-manager one last time.
+Ed Beecher, an outfielder from Guilford, Connecticut, suited up for his fourth and final season.
+Both men later became police officers for the City of Hartford.
 Another local man, John Gunshanan was one of the club’s best hitters.
 Future major leaguers Jack Cronin and Bill Gannon had brief stints with the Hartfords of 1895.
-Despite big league prospects, a pennant continued to elude the city of Hartford.
+Despite big league prospects, a pennant continued to elude the city.

 John Gunshanan, Outfielder, Hartford, 1895.